bentoml/BentoML/docs/source/quickstart.rst

     iris_clf_runner = bentoml.sklearn.load_runner("iris_clf:latest")

     # Create the iris_classifier service with the ScikitLearn runner
+    # Multiple runners may be specified if needed in the runners array
+    # When packaged as a bento, the runners here will included
     svc = bentoml.Service("iris_classifier", runners=[iris_clf_runner])

-    # Create API function with pre- and post- processing logic
+    # Create API function with pre- and post- processing logic with your new "svc" annotation
     @svc.api(input=NumpyNdarray(), output=NumpyNdarray())
     def predict(input_ndarray: np.ndarray) -> np.ndarray:
         # Define pre-processing logic